TJHeaton/PlateauTuning/README.md

 1) PlateauMatchingFunctions.R - code to estimate the local gradient of the 14C data
 2) SimulatedAtmosphericCores.R - code to create 3 simulated pseudo-atmospheric 14C cores and recreate Figs 5 and 6
-3) SimulatedMarineCores - code to create 2 simulated pseudo-marine 14C cores and recreate Fig 7
+3) SimulatedMarineCores.R - code to create 2 simulated pseudo-marine 14C cores and recreate Fig 7

 You will also need to download the three files: